gsiekaniec/LOTUS/README.md

 ## 🧬 Preliminary steps

-If we start from a basic fastq file, before using g-LOTUS many steps are necessary to go from **fastq** (sequences) to **annotated vcf** (variants). <br>
+If we start from a basic fastq file, before using LOTUS many steps are necessary to go from **fastq** (sequences) to **annotated vcf** (variants). <br>
-For that there are many ways to proceed, we advise here to use the [GATK best practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035894731-Somatic-short-variant-discovery-SNVs-Indels-)[^1]. :warning: In particular, g-LOTUS can currently only handle VCF annotations from GATK's Funcotator software.
+For that there are many ways to proceed, we advise here to use the [GATK best practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035894731-Somatic-short-variant-discovery-SNVs-Indels-)[^1]. :warning: In particular, LOTUS can currently only handle VCF annotations from GATK's Funcotator software.

 [^1]: [Van der Auwera GA, Carneiro M, Hartl C, Poplin R, del Angel G, Levy-Moonshine A, Jordan T, Shakir K, Roazen D, Thibault J, Banks E, Garimella K, Altshuler D, Gabriel S, DePristo M. (2013).
 From FastQ Data to High-Confidence Variant Calls: The Genome Analysis Toolkit Best Practices Pipeline.
 Curr Protoc Bioinformatics, 43:11.10.1-11.10.33.
 DOI: 10.1002/0471250953.bi1110s43.](https://currentprotocols.onlinelibrary.wiley.com/doi/10.1002/0471250953.bi1110s43)